xillig/TTLocVis/paper.md

 A web tool that is most related to TTLocVis is TweetViz by [@Stojanovski2014].
 TweetViz provides word clouds and topic distributions for Twitter data.
 However, TTLocVis improves on TweetViz by optimizing the LDA input with tweet pooling and options for geo-spatial and temporal analysis.
-Further, a major limitation of TweetViz is that the number of topic for the LDA estimation is always fixed as 20.
-TTLocVis gives the option to define a range of potential topic numbers and also includes an algorithm to select the optional topic number according to coherence scoring.
+Further, a major limitation of TweetViz is that the number of topic for the LDA estimation is always fixed at 20.
+TTLocVis gives the option to define a range of potential topic numbers and also includes an algorithm to select the optimal topic number according to coherence scoring.

 Alternatively, Twitter data may be analysed with a web application by [@malik2013] with a LDA Topic Model.
 The authors use so-called bins resembling time intervals for the Topic Model estimation.
 For each of these bins,